 Almost all of Avon's woodland has disappeared over the last few centuries.
 This is disastrous for many reasons but perhaps most pressingly because trees are essential for tackling climate change.

 We started on this journey for a host of reasons.
 We're doing it not only for carbon sequestration and also for halting biodiversity loss and for natural flood management and for us to have access to more green space.
 After nine months of hard fundraising, including a transformative contribution from the National Lottery Heritage Fund, we were able to make our first purchase – 34 acres at Hazeland, between Chippenham and Calne.

-The land has mixed types of cover, from remnant ancient forest and wet woodlands that we will protect to low grade pasture where we will plant trees and orchards to other areas that we will leave for rewilding.
+The land has mixed types of cover, from remnant ancient forests and wet woodlands that we will protect to low-grade pastures where we will plant trees and orchards to other areas that we will leave for rewilding.
 Planting more trees in the River Avon high catchment area will help stop excess water entering our river system.
 Such natural flood management not only helps protect nearby towns from flooding but also cities like Bristol further downstream where residents are so exposed to flooding.

 To achieve our carbon neutrality targets we are going to need negative emissions.
 Although outside its immediate local authority boundary, Bristol City Council was very supportive of our initiative as part of the solution towards its net zero target.
 Unfortunately, the age profile of our forests in the UK peaked last year in terms of carbon sequestration and hence the need to speed up afforestation.
 In terms of measuring the carbon captured, we follow the Woodland Code of 300-400 tonnes of CO2 eq per hectare by year 50.
 But the trees are also protecting the soil, and this soil stores 3-4 times as much carbon as the biomass of the trees.